ist356/assignment-07-swhirsch/reflection.md

 `--- Reflection Below This Line ---`

 Through Assignment 7, I practiced webscraping, cleaning scraped data, and more.
 In MenuItemExtractor.py, I practice conditional importing of data and the cleaning/modification of scraped data.
 These are vital skills to know when scraping data from websites, which tend to vary in formating.
 In tully_scraper.py, I scrape data from the Tully's wesbite, and ensure the proper data from the website is being exported to VSCode.

+In Assignment 7 I practiced webscraping data and cleaning newly scraped data for analysis of information.
+In MenuItemExtractor.py, I practiced importing data with conditions and cleaning the new data.
+These skills are very important, as data scrapped from the web tend to hold different formings.
+In tully_scraper.py, I scraped data from the Tully's website to ensure the menu was being properly transported into VScode.